cmicoli/PPOS-CompetingRisks/README.md

 Published: 2024-08-12

-Last updated: 2024-08-12
+Last updated: 2024-12-18

 ------------------------------------------------------------------------

-Example for results presented in the paper: “Simulation-based Bayesian predictive probability of success for interim monitoring of clinical trials with competing event data: two case studies”
+Reproducible example using simulated data for the the paper “Simulation-based Bayesian predictive probability of success for interim monitoring of clinical trials with competing event data: two case studies”.

 ------------------------------------------------------------------------